 If a settling basin is not feasible, then a dewatering pad could be used.
 Using a dewatering pad requires a large lay-down area to capture the slurry, filter out the water, and dry the material.
 This rapid dewatering process will be dependent on the material type.
 It is very easy to dewater sand and gravel, however, soft sediments such as muck or clay can require more processing.

 7. Water Management

-At last, but not least, managing the water accumulated during the dredging process can prove to be one of the biggest challenges on any dredging project.
-As the slurry reaches a disposal area, the water needs to be separated from the sediment, collected, then clarified and possibly even treated.
+Last, but not least, managing the water accumulated during the dredging process can prove to be one of the biggest challenges of any dredging project.
+As the slurry reaches a disposal area, the water needs to be separated from the sediment, collected, then clarified, and possibly even treated.